 - A single game result for Morphy against F.H.
 Lewis in 1858, from the Chess Monthly.

-- I have decided that it is likely that three of the players named 'J. Wilson' I had previously listed separately were identical and have combined there results and references (under 'Wilson, J. (1)').
+- I have decided that it is likely that three of the players named 'J. Wilson' I had previously listed separately were identical and have combined their results and references (under 'Wilson, J. (1)').

 - I also tried to distinguish appearances of the players W.S.
 Gover and F.F.
 Gover, F.C.
 Howell and A. Howell, C.G.
 Puller and A.G.
 Puller.

 - 3 Jan.
 2013 - Results for some major events for 1911 added.

 - 26 Dec.
 2012 - Additions and changes:

 - Date of Marco-Kaufmann match corrected to 1892 (from Kaufmann biography by Urcan and Braunwarth).